Azure/connectthedots/Azure/StreamAnalyticsQueries/SA_setup.md

         * Select the Output tab in the Aggregates job
             * Output tab -> Add an Output, Event Hub,
 		* Choose the namespace <name>-ns,
-        * Event Hub “ehalerts”
+        * Event Hub “ehdevices”
         * Policy name “StreamAnalytics”
         * Serialization “JSON”, UTF8
     * Start the Job
         * Dashboard, Start
-* Create a second job “Alerts”: as above, but use “alert.sql” contents for the query
+* Create a second job “Alerts”: as above, but use “alert.sql” contents for the query, and use "ehalerts" for the Output Event Hub, not "ehdevices".
-* Create a third job “LightSensor”: as above, but use “lightsensor.sql” contents for the query
+* Create a third job “LightSensor”: as above, but use “lightsensor.sql” contents for the query, and use "ehalerts" for the Output Event Hub.